 Using this result, we prove our main counting result for the torus.
 In Section~\ref{secsampleTorus} below we apply the result to prove Theorems~\ref{PottsTorus} and~\ref{HCTorus}. \begin{theorem} Fix $d\ge 2$, suppose the contour model satisfies Assumptions~\ref{assumCompute} and~\ref{asSurface} and that all ground states $\varphi \in \Xi$ are stable.
 Then there exists a constant $\del= \del(d, \rho, \Xi)>0$ and a constant $c=c(d,\rho,\Xi)>0$ so that for all real $0 <z<\del$ and all $\eps \ge e^{-cn}$, there is an algorithm to obtain an $\eps$-relative approximation to $Z(\torr,z)$ in time polynomial in $n$ and $1/\eps$. \end{theorem}

-The conclusion of Theorem~\ref{mainThmTorCount} is slightly weaker than that of Theorem~\ref{thmContourModelCount}, e.g., it does not allows $\eps$ to be exponentially small in $n^{d-1}$.
+The conclusion of Theorem~\ref{mainThmTorCount} is slightly weaker than that of Theorem~\ref{thmContourModelCount}, e.g., it does not allow $\eps$ to be exponentially small in $n^{d-1}$.
 See Section~\ref{secConclude} for comments on obtaining a full FPTAS.

 Note that we require $z$ to be positive in Theorems~\ref{thmTorusBorgs} and~\ref{mainThmTorCount}.
 This is because for complex or negative $z$ there could be cancellations in the sum of partition functions associated to the stable ground states.
 For models with a symmetric set of ground states, like the Potts and hard-core models, we can take $|z| < \del$ complex in both theorems as these cancellations cannot occur.